 Class actions are now a well-established tool to litigate multiple claims sharing common issues.
 There has been significant growth in class action claims as a result of the growth in share market investment, the rise of litigation funding and a sophisticated approach by plaintiff law firms.

-Gilbert + Tobin recognises that our clients need lawyers that are skilled at negotiating and resolving class actions.
+Gilbert + Tobin recognises that our clients need lawyers who are skilled at negotiating and resolving class actions.
 Our team has the track record to manage the risk and uncertainty that this type of litigation has on our clients’ reputation and business operations.
 Our lawyers are practiced at working closely with clients and regulators to take proactive and preventative measures to mitigate the risk of class actions arising or proceeding beyond a preliminary stage.

 Gilbert + Tobin’s team of class action specialists is also experienced in defending clients in large scale and complex class actions.